Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Chronic joint restrictions not responding to other treatments

-Sarah Mitchell - Sports and Orthopedic Mobilization
+Sarah Mitchell - Sports and Orthopaedic Mobilisation

 Expertise:

-- Sports-Specific Mobilization techniques
+- Sports-Specific Mobilisation techniques

 - Female Athlete joint health and mobility

-- Shoulder Complex mobilization specialization
+- Shoulder Complex mobilisation focus

 - Integration with exercise and performance training